StarNiell/FrequencyGenerator_Arduino_Si5351/README.md

 - 3 Polyester Capacitor 100 nf

 ### Notes
-The ouput signal is locate on CLK0 output pin of si5351 module<br>
+The ouput signal is locate on CLK0 output (pin 1) of si5351 module<br>
 Long press button for swap between Frequency and other functions menu<br>
 Short press buttom for navigate through the functions<br>
 - in the Frquency function you can navigate between every digits